Provably Powerful Graph Neural Networks for Directed Multigraphs: Background

 \subsection{Graphs and Financial Transaction Graphs}

-We will be working with directed multigraphs, $G$, where the nodes $v \in V(G)$ represent accounts, and the directed edges $e=(u,v) \in E(G)$ represent transactions from $u$ to $v$.
-Each node $u$ (optionally) has a set of associated account features $h^{(0)}(u)$; this could include the account number, bank ID, and account balance.
+We consider directed multigraphs, $G$, where the nodes $v \in V(G)$ represent accounts, and the directed edges $e=(u,v) \in E(G)$ represent transactions from $u$ to $v$.
+Each node $u$ (optionally) has a set of account features $h^{(0)}(u)$; this could include the account number, bank ID, and account balance.
 Each transaction $e=(u,v)$ has a set of associated transaction features $h^{(0)}_{(u,v)}$; this includes the amount, currency, and timestamp of the transaction.
 The incoming and outgoing neighbors of $u$ are denoted by $N_{in}(u)$ and $N_{out}(u)$ respectively.
 Multiple transactions between the same two accounts are possible, making $G$ a multigraph.
 In node (or edge) prediction tasks, each node (or edge) will have a binary label indicating whether the account (or transaction) is illicit.

-\textbf{Financial Crime Patterns.} Figure~\ref{fig:aml_patterns} shows a selection of subgraph patterns indicative of money laundering \citep{granados2022AMLgeometry, he2021efficientAMLpatterns, amlsim, weber2018scalable, starnini2021smurf_italianbank}.
-Unfortunately, these are rather generic patterns and also appear extensively amongst perfectly innocent transactions.
-For example, a supermarket will have a very high fan-in, and a group of friends may produce a bipartite subgraph.
+\textbf{Financial Crime Patterns.} \cref{fig:aml_patterns} shows a selection of subgraph patterns indicative of money laundering \citep{granados2022AMLgeometry, he2021efficientAMLpatterns, amlsim, weber2018scalable, starnini2021smurf_italianbank}.
+Unfortunately, these are rather generic patterns, which also appear extensively amongst perfectly innocent transactions.
 As a result, detecting financial crime relies not just on detecting individual patterns, but also on learning relevant combinations.
 This makes neural networks promising candidates for the task.
-However, standard message-passing GNNs typically fail to detect the depicted patterns, with the exception of degree-in.
+However, standard message-passing GNNs typically fail to detect the depicted patterns, except for degree-in.
 In the next section, we describe architectural adaptations, which enable GNNs to detect each one of these patterns.

-\textbf{Subgraph Detection.} Given a subgraph pattern $H$, we define subgraph detection for nodes, as the task of deciding for each node in a graph whether it is contained in a subgraph that is isomorphic to $H$; i.e., given a node $v \in V(G)$, decide whether there exists a graph $G'$, with $E(G') \subseteq E(G)$ and $V(G') \subseteq V(G)$, such that $v \in V(G')$ and $G' \cong H$.
+\textbf{Subgraph Detection.} Given a subgraph pattern $H$, we define subgraph detection for nodes as deciding for each node in a graph whether it is part of a subgraph that is isomorphic to $H$; i.e., given a node $v \in V(G)$, deciding whether there exists a graph $G'$, with $E(G') \subseteq E(G)$ and $V(G') \subseteq V(G)$, such that $v \in V(G')$ and $G' \cong H$.